whatsupcoders/Flutter-Interview-Questions/README.md

 * What is InheritedWidget in Flutter?
 * Is there a suggested limit to the number of FloatingActionButtons a screen can have?.
 Give reason(s) for your answer
 * Mention two or more operations that would require one to use or return a Future?
+* What is the purpose of SafeArea?
+* when to use mainAxisSize?

 ## Getting Involved